Tsujiki wholesale fish market

 What is the cancellation policy?

 If you need to cancel or amend your booking, please let us know as soon as possible.
-No cancellation fee will be charged as long as the booking is cancelled at least 24 hours in advance.
+If your reservation is canceled at least 2 days before the tour, no cancellation fee will be charged.

 However, if you cancel the day before or the same day as your reservation, you will be charged a cancellation fee as follows :